Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-• Salmon - I prefer using fresh salmon but you can use frozen if that's what you have.
+• Salmon - I prefer using fresh salmon but you can use frozen if that's what you have, or canned salmon in a pinch.
 If using frozen salmon, make sure to thaw it before using it.
 Also, don't freeze the leftovers if using frozen salmon, and consume the leftovers in 24 hours.

 • Double cream - It is very similar to heavy cream.
 You can substitute it with the same amount of full-fat milk and add an extra egg to the mixture.